open-metadata/docs-v1/content/v0.13.2/connectors/database/azuresql/airflow.md

 {% codeInfoContainer %}

+{% codeInfo srNumber=11 %}

 #### Import necessary modules

-{% codeInfo srNumber=11 %}
 The `Workflow` class that is being imported is a part of a metadata ingestion framework, which defines a process of getting data from different sources and ingesting it into a central metadata repository.

 Here we are also importing all the basic requirements to parse YAMLs, handle dates and build our DAG.

 {% /codeInfo %}

 {% codeInfo srNumber=12 %}

 **Default arguments for all tasks in the Airflow DAG.**

 - Default arguments dictionary contains default arguments for tasks in the DAG, including the owner's name, email address, number of retries, retry delay, and execution timeout.

 {% /codeInfo %}

 {% codeInfo srNumber=13 %}

 - **config**: Specifies config for the metadata ingestion as we prepare above.

 {% /codeInfo %}

 {% codeInfo srNumber=14 %}

 - **metadata_ingestion_workflow()**: This code defines a function `metadata_ingestion_workflow()` that loads a YAML configuration, creates a `Workflow` object, executes the workflow, checks its status, prints the status to the console, and stops the workflow.

 {% /codeInfo %}

 {% codeInfo srNumber=15 %}

 - **DAG**: creates a DAG using the Airflow framework, and tune the DAG configurations to whatever fits with your requirements
 - For more Airflow DAGs creation details visit [here](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html#declaring-a-dag).

 {% /codeInfo %}

 Note that from connector to connector, this recipe will always be the same.
-By updating the YAML configuration, you will be able to extract metadata from different sources.
+By updating the `YAML configuration`, you will be able to extract metadata from different sources.

 {% /codeInfoContainer %}

-{% codeBlock fileName="azuresql.py" %}
+{% codeBlock fileName="filename.py" %}

 ```python {% srNumber=11 %}
 import pathlib